-A human is considered at the center of communication through PBM.
-ABM talks to accounts, PBM talks to people, while traditional marketing speaks to target audiences.
+A human is considered at the center of communication through People-Based Marketing or PBM.
+B2B Account Based Marketing talks to accounts and PBM talks to people, while traditional marketing speaks to target audiences.

-Businesses first need to make a wish list in PBM with details of real individuals you wish to contact.
+Businesses first need to make a wish list in PBM with details of real individuals they wish to contact.
 These may include possible investors and decision-makers.

 Once they have the list, they may contact these individuals via any people-based attribution tool or platform.
 Ads, blog entries, website sections, and social media posts are all examples of creatives that can be employed to engage your prospects.